 CV is all about what are you or what have you done.
-The SOP is all about who you are – your personality, aspirations, vision, what your stand for, interests, and career goals – which can’t be found in the other components of your application kit.
+The SOP is all about who you are – your personality, aspirations, vision, what you stand for, interests, and career goals – which can’t be found in the other components of your application kit.

-Always remember that will be reviewed as part of your overall application.
+Always remember that it will be reviewed as part of your overall application.
 More often than not, admission officers see essays that repeat information such as technical skills, job responsibilities, test scores or awards won.

-The admissions officers will be able to see that information in the other parts of your application (application form, transcripts, CV, test reports etc.).
+The admissions officers will be able to see that information in the other parts of your application (application form, transcripts, CV, test reports, etc.).
 Instead, focus on events in your history where you can go more in-depth and write about not only the outcome but also the process.

 5. Familiarity with the University and/or Department